-Patients from 4 to 14 years are admitted to the partial hospitalization program (PHP) with a range of psychiatric disorders including disruptive behavior disorders, ADHD, affective disorders, anxiety disorders, autism spectrum disorders, learning disabilities, and complex co-morbidities.
+Patients from 4 to 14 years are admitted to the partial hospitalization program (PHP) with a range of psychiatric disorders including ADHD, affective disorders, anxiety disorders, autism spectrum disorders, learning disabilities, and complex co-morbidities.
 Patients frequently exhibit comorbid developmental disabilities and pediatric medical problems.
-The typical length of stay is 7 to 10 days.
+The typical length of stay is 10 to 15 days.
 Each fellow follows three patients as the primary clinician, providing diagnostic evaluation, individual and family therapy, medication management, and consultation to the unit staff about milieu issues, behavioral programming, and discharge planning.
 Fellows participate in a weekly multifamily activity group that includes a parent training session and a child recreational activity group.
 Fellows may also have the opportunity to supervise medical students with an interest in psychiatry who rotate through PHP for monthly elective rotations.

 Through this rotation, fellows learn to function as consultants in a tertiary care pediatric setting, in the context of an experienced multidisciplinary team.